guimuguo/TthinkerQ/README.md

 ## Demo
-Click [here](https://colab.research.google.com/drive/1Cn0cB9uZ8uOtlPbAfTWw9g0NM9qBrkxC?usp=sharing) for a demo on Google Colab.
-The notebook first clones the repo and download the [Google-Web](https://snap.stanford.edu/data/web-Google.html) dataset.
-It then runs the quasi-clique mining program to find maximal results.
-Finally, it plots the first and second largest quasi-cliques.
+Click [here](https://colab.research.google.com/drive/1Cn0cB9uZ8uOtlPbAfTWw9g0NM9qBrkxC?usp=sharing) for a video demo.
+It then runs the quasi-clique mining program to find all maximal results including the query's vertices.

 ## Requirements

 * C++11